KYUNSSSS/ALPR/README.md

 # Automatic License Plate Regconition

-## 1. Crate New Folder Navigate to New Folder
+## 1. Create New Folder and Navigate to New Folder
 Open CMD and Run as Administrator

     cd C:\Path\To\Your\Project